gregr/ina/nscheme/README.md

     element type, which by default is the usual (tagged value or pointer) Scheme type
     * Various fixed-size (possibly unsigned) integer and floating point types are supported
-    * strings are implemented as vectors constrained to contain unsigned bytes
+    * a string is implemented as a view on a vector constrained to contain unsigned bytes
+      * utf-8 encoding assumed, and should be enforced by codec library
     * a low-level representation language exposes these details and is used to implement the primitive operations and data types
 * A library for a higher-level Scheme-like language is implemented in terms of the basic